“I tell you the truth, unless you are born again, you

 time of the apostles, and which was spreading rapidly among many of the

-early Greek congregations.
+early Christian Greek congregations.

 and neither did the Greeks.
 (Luke 20:27; Acts 23:6-8; 17:31,32) Jesus himself,

-he had shown himself to "upward of five hundred" disciples after his
+Seeing that Jesus had shown himself to "upward of five hundred" disciples after his

 the resurrection of the dead?
 (1 Cor.
 15:4-8) The apostle Paul found it

-them: “Now if Christ is being preached that he has been raised up from the dead,
+necessary to reason with them on this matter when he wrote: “Now if Christ is being preached that he has been raised up from the dead,

 how is it some among you say there is no resurrection of the dead?
 If, indeed,